sixfab/Sixfab_PPP_Installer/README.md

 `sudo ./install.sh`

 It will ask several questions, just answer them accordingly to complete the installation process.
 The questions are:
-`Please choose your Sixfab Shield`
+`Please choose your Sixfab Shield/HAT`

-You will be offered to choose among the mentioned three shields.
+You will be offered to choose among the mentioned four shields/HAT.
 Then it will fetch required scripts for you.
 `Do you have updated kernel`

 It asks if your kernel is up-to-date.
 If no[n] it updates the kernel else it skips the update.
 Then it installs ppp.